 Hi, I’m Emma - Registered Clinical Counsellor (RCC)

-Most importantly, I believe therapy should be accessible.
+Most importantly, I believe counselling should be accessible.
 Mental health support is not a luxury - it’s a right.
 I offer sliding scale options so that financial circumstances don’t stand between you and the care you deserve.
 Additionally, my services are covered under most extended health insurance plans, and I accept Autism Funding for eligible families in BC.

 If you’re curious about working together, I offer free 30-minute consultations.
 No pressure - just a chance to chat and explore whether working together feels like the right fit.
 It's important to me that you feel comfortable and confident during this process.